Ah, revenge...it is such an easily relatable topic that Hollywood even made a successful TV series with it as a title and its plot.

 Fortunately, once we become more aware that we are not our ego and it becomes easier to have the ego in check.

 When someone says or does something that hurts me, for example, what has worked well is to take a deep breath (or three).

 This simple action helps me to ‘quiet’ my ego down and calmly respond – rather than lash out.

 What we need to also understand is that people who intentionally hurts others are usually those who are suffering from immense pain.
 In order to make themselves feel better, they feel the need to make others feel the pain too.

 This is what the phrase “misery loves company” is referring to.

 So, when we chose to not give in to the reaction that they would like to see in us (anger, sadness etc), we let them know that we chose love over pain.
 To put it simply, instead of fighting fire with fire and create a bigger flame, choose water and put out the fire once and for all.

-That said, if you still insist to seek out revenge, focus your time & effort on the kind of revenge that is sure to make your so called “enemies” squirm instead: Choose to be happy and create yourself a happy & fulfilling life!
+That said, if you still insist to seek out revenge, focus your time & effort on the best kind of revenge there is: Focus on improving yourself, be happy, and live your best life!